Shruti067Singh/PowerBi-Dashboard/README.md

 Loan Term: The 36-month term is overwhelmingly preferred, accounting for 73.2% of applications (28K), compared to 26.8% for 60-month terms (10K).

-##Risk Indicators:
+## Risk Indicators:

+### When comparing "Fully Paid" loans to "Charged Off" loans:

+1. Interest Rates: Charged Off loans had a higher average interest rate (13.88%) compared to Fully Paid loans (11.64%).

+2. DTI: Charged Off loans also had a slightly higher average DTI (14.00%) compared to Fully Paid loans (13.17%).
+This suggests that higher interest rates and higher DTI ratios might be associated with increased risk of default.

-When comparing "Fully Paid" loans to "Charged Off" loans:
+### When comparing "Fully Paid" loans to "Charged Off" loans:

-Interest Rates: Charged Off loans had a higher average interest rate (13.88%) compared to Fully Paid loans (11.64%).
+1. Interest Rates: Charged Off loans had a higher average interest rate (13.88%) compared to Fully Paid loans (11.64%).

-DTI: Charged Off loans also had a slightly higher average DTI (14.00%) compared to Fully Paid loans (13.17%).
+2. DTI: Charged Off loans also had a slightly higher average DTI (14.00%) compared to Fully Paid loans (13.17%).
 This suggests that higher interest rates and higher DTI ratios might be associated with increased risk of default.